Linear dichroism in angle-resolved core-level photoemission spectra reflecting 4f ground-state symmetry of strongly correlated cubic Pr compounds: Results and Discussions

 Figure \ref{prb6_ld} shows the polarization-dependent background-subtracted Pr$^{3+}$ $3d_{5/2}$ and $4d$ core-level HAXPES spectra and LDs of cubic PrB$_6$ in the [100] direction.
 In the case of PrB$_6$, the broad peak and the shoulder structures are seen in the Pr$^{3+}$ $3d_{5/2}$ spectra.
 On the other hand, there are multiplets ranging from 114 to 127 eV and a shoulder structure ranging from 106 to 114 eV in the Pr$^{3+}$ $4d$ spectra.
 The former multiplets is ascribed to the Pr$^{3+}$ states ($|{4d^94f^2}\rangle$ final states), and the latter shoulder structure comes from the $|{4d^94f^3}\rangle$ final states with hybridization between the $4f$ and conduction electrons.
 These features are qualitatively consistent with the previous reported ones.\cite{suga} The $3d_{5/2}$ main peak is broader for PrB$_6$ than for PrIr$_2$Zn$_{20}$ in Fig. \ref{pr1220_ld}(c), of which the origin is unclear at present.
+It is difficult to distinguish clearly the structure of the $|{4d^94f^2}\rangle$ final states from that of the $|{4d^94f^3}\rangle$ final states in the Pr $4d$ spectra.
+Therefore, Pr $4d$ spectra have been normalized by spectral weight in the region included both the $|{4d^94f^2}\rangle$ and $|{4d^94f^3}\rangle$ final states.